Luis Ibáñez

-Luis Ezequiel Ibáñez (born 15 July 1988), nicknamed Lucho, is an Argentine professional footballer who plays as a left back or as a left wingback for Serbian club Grafičar Beograd.
+Luis Ezequiel Ibáñez (born 15 July 1988), nicknamed Lucho, is an Argentine professional footballer who plays as a left-back for Croatian club Jarun.

 Ibáñez started his professional career at Boca Juniors in his native Argentina, debuting for the club in 2008.
 He made only two official appearances in Argentine Primera División, and in the summer transfer window of the 2008–09 season, he joined Dinamo Zagreb for a fee of €650,000.
 His first season at Dinamo Zagreb went well, as he was praised by the Croatian football critics for his performances and work rate on the pitch.
-He made a total of 119 official appearances for Dinamo Zagreb, scored 13 goals, and also won four domestic thropies, two of which were league titles, and one of Croatian Cup and Supercup each.
+He made a total of 119 official appearances for Dinamo Zagreb, scored 13 goals, and also won four domestic trophies, two of which were league titles, and one of Croatian Cup and Supercup each.

 After seven years of playing at Dinamo, Ibáñez left the Croatian club and shortly after signed with Hungarian club Győri ETO.
 After Győri ETO, he also played at Red Star Belgrade, Trabzonspor, and was on loan from Trabzonspor to Kardemir Karabükspor.
 In September 2019, he signed with Bosnian Premier League club Zrinjski Mostar.
 Ibáñez left Zrinjski in June 2021.

 He also holds Croatian citizenship and is therefore not considered a foreign player in the EU.